Marrickville: Architecture

-In 1995, the Marrickville council purchased the site of the defunct Marrickville Hospital with the intention of building a new library, replacing the then-library on the corner of Marrickville and Petershem roads.
+In 1995, the Marrickville council purchased the site of the defunct Marrickville Hospital with the intention of building a new Marickville Library, replacing the then-library on the corner of Marrickville and Petershem roads.
 After many delays, planning began in earnest in 2011 and the new library opened in August 2019.
 It has a collection of 85,000 books, a 30% increase from the old library.
 It resides in several newly built structures and the restored Marrickville Hospital.
 The grounds were renamed Patyegarang Place for the first Indigenous person to teach settlers the language local to the area, the Dharug language.